Skip to main content

 10.1101/2024.10.15.615126

-You can write a PREreview of Spatial frequency channels mediate a visual metric for human spatial perception.
+You can write a PREreview of Spatial frequency channels mediate a mental ruler for spatial vision in humans.
 A PREreview is a review of a preprint and can vary from a few sentences to a lengthy report, similar to a journal-organized peer-review report.

 Before you start